Collisteru/collisteru.net/content/blog/going_analog1/going_analog1.md

 Have you ever made a list of everything you do on your phone?
 Not just a list of apps, but of everything you do with every app you use.
 If you're like me, that list has dozens of items, including many daily activities.
 Think of how different your life would be without those things.

 Your list is a map of your life in the digital world.
 Most people in wealthy countries today lead two lives: one physical, one digital.
 These lives need not have much to do with each other, many people prize their digital life the most.
 I was one such person.
 Like many Zoomers, I grew up preferring my digital life.
 It was my real life in a sense.
 The physical world was merely a medium of access.
-This improved as I got older, but it's the fundamental stance I'm coming from.
+This improved as I got older, but it's still the fundamental stance I'm coming from.

 At the start of 2025, I still felt disturbed by how much I was in thrall to screens.
 I sought freedom.
 I wanted to stop living a parallel life and exist for once fully present in the real world-- if only to see what it's like.